SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/computing/stashCache.md

 ## Writing data into StashCache

 Directory `/pnfs/icarus/persistent/stash` is owned by the collective user `icaruspro`.
-For a user to be able to write in there, she can either:
+For a user to be able to write in there, they can either:

 * log in a dCache-aware node (e.g. an [ICARUS GPVM](../Computing_Resources.md#where-to-work-interactive-nodes-gpvm)) as `icaruspro` via

     ssh icaruspro@icarusgpvm.fnal.gov

-  using Kerberos authentication; this works only if that user is authorized to present herself as `icaruspro` (which translates into her Kerberos principal `user@FNAL.GOV` being listed in `~icaruspro/.k5login` file)
+  using Kerberos authentication; this works only if that user is authorized to present themselves as `icaruspro` (which translates into their Kerberos principal `user@FNAL.GOV` being listed in `~icaruspro/.k5login` file)
 * use IFDH (`ifdh cp`) to copy directly the data; this requires a [grid certificate proxy](../Get_a_certificate_proxy.md)